jemmy512/book-notes/Linux/linux-kernel-mem.md

     if (cpusets_enabled() && (alloc_flags & ALLOC_CPUSET) && !__cpuset_zone_allowed(zone, gfp_mask))
         continue;

-    /* When allocating a page cache page for writing, we
-     * want to get it from a node that is within its dirty
-     * limit, such that no single node holds more than its
-     * proportional share of globally allowed dirty pages.
-     * The dirty limits take into account the node's
-     * lowmem reserves and high watermark so that kswapd
-     * should be able to balance it without having to
-     * write pages from its LRU list.
-     *
-     * XXX: For now, allow allocations to potentially
-     * exceed the per-node dirty limit in the slowpath
-     * (spread_dirty_pages unset) before going into reclaim,
-     * which is important when on a NUMA setup the allowed
-     * nodes are together not big enough to reach the
-     * global limit.
-The proper fix for these situations
-     * will require awareness of nodes in the
-     * dirty-throttling and the flusher threads. */ if (ac->spread_dirty_pages) {
+    if (ac->spread_dirty_pages) {
       if (last_pgdat != zone->zone_pgdat) {
         last_pgdat = zone->zone_pgdat;